 The printer, copier and MFP market is competing for scarce disposable income, coupled with a relatively low demand from businesses and consumers to replace existing devices.
 Does Epson’s latest MFP offer anything new to temp businesses?

-Exquisitely manufactured and finished in a moody black chassis with a few brightly-coloured buttons, the BX625FWD (446x360x221mm, 7.6kg) prints, copies, scans and faxes double-sided documents in colour and has a relatively high-capacity (at least for an inkjet) front-loading paper tray along with automatic document feeder.
+Exquisitely manufactured and finished in a moody black chassis with a few brightly-coloured buttons, the BX625FWD (446×360x221mm, 7.6kg) prints, copies, scans and faxes double-sided documents in colour and has a relatively high-capacity (at least for an inkjet) front-loading paper tray along with automatic document feeder.

 In addition, built-in Wi-Fi means you and your colleagues can print, scan and fax from any 802.11b/g/n-enabled device anywhere in the office.
 Don’t worry, there’s still a regular USB 2.0 port for individual users.

 A neat design touch is that the mains power cord, which attaches at the rear of the printer, has a right-angled socket so you can push the BX625FWD tight against a wall.

 Scanning, copying and faxing are made intuitive thanks to the double-sided Automatic Document Feeder (ADF) with a 30-page capacity and a front-loading 250-sheet paper tray, while automatic double-sided printing keeps down paper wastage.

 A neat touch is the way the control panel flips out and up for easier access.
 This is most beneficial when the printer is placed on the floor or any place lower than your working surface.

 Two memory card reader slots on the front of the printer support xD, CF, MS, SD and MMC, and the PictBridge port allows printing images from a memory card in a digital camera directly to the printer, regardless of brand—a useful feature for those working in real estate, insurance, construction etc.

 Output, as expected for a 4-colour Epson printer, is outstanding.
 Fast-drying DURABrite Ultra inks help to ensure crisp text and vibrant colours, but more importantly is their resistance to water, smudging, fading and highlighter pens.

 Replacing the individual ink cartridges is a simple matter of lifting the scanner bed, turning on the power and then snapping the four cartridges into the carriage.
 Scan quality is also excellent from the 1,200dpi flatbed unit.

 The menu system also takes some getting used and can be frustrating.
 Epson has also cut costs with the buttons themselves, which have a low-cost plastic feel and are noisy when pressed.